Jeremy Lloyds: Umpiring career

 Lloyds made his first-class umpiring debut in 1996 and graduated to county cricket in 1998.
 He progressed to international level in 2000, when he umpired his first one-day international match.
 In his first ball as an umpire at Test level he gave out a Bangladeshi batsman leg before wicket.
 Lloyds was a member of the International Cricket Council International Panel of Umpires and Referees between 2004 and 2006 when he stepped down from international cricket due to family reasons.

-As of the end of the 2008 English cricket season Lloyds had umpired 143 first-class matches.
+As of the end of the 2008 English cricket season, Lloyds had umpired 143 first-class matches.

 In September 2020, Lloyds stood in his final match, in the fixture between Gloucestershire and Northamptonshire in the 2020 Bob Willis Trophy.
-The game ended in unusual circumstances when it was called off after lunch on day 1, due to a COVID-19 related issue.
-During his career Lloyds umpired five test matches, 18 one day internationals and a single T20 match, England v Australia in 2005.
+The game ended in unusual circumstances when it was called off after lunch on day 1, due to a COVID-19-related issue.
+During his career, Lloyds umpired five Test matches, 18 one day internationals and a single Twenty20 International match, England v Australia in 2005.

 Lloyds died on 21 November 2022, at 68.